 6. Assemble a concise statement that is true to the person’s meaning and language.

 Take careful liberty to adapt spoken language to a written form.
 Present your draft for approval and revise it cheerfully as asked.
 Providing a relatively long version enables you to use excerpts for different media.

-- If the client is truly enthusiastic, ask if you may videotape a brief endorsement.
+7. If the client is truly enthusiastic, ask if you may record a brief video endorsement.

-This is a bigger favor and it’s your responsibility to make sure he comes across well.
-Shooting with your smartphone may not work well enough.
+This is a bigger favor and it’s your responsibility to make sure the people come across well.
+Shooting with your smartphone may work well enough if you pay attention to sound and picture quality, perhaps with a small equipment investment.
 Be sure you have the capabilities to turn out what you need efficiently and with quality.

 Should you make up endorsements yourself and ask customers to sign off on them?
 Never!
 First, they won’t be convincing — they’ll sound like you.
 Second, you miss the opportunity to strengthen the bond with your customer and discover why you are valued — and how to do even better.